Rep. Greene among small number of Congress members who have declined COVID-19 vaccine

 Another 68 lawmakers — 64 Republicans and four Democrats — declined to share, or did not respond to questions about, their vaccination status.

-States Newsroom conducted the survey after House Minority Leader Kevin McCarthy (R-Calif.) claimed in a letter to House Speaker Nancy Pelosi (D-Calif.) earlier this month that “roughly 75 percent of House members have been fully vaccinated, or will be by the end of this week.”
+States Newsroom conducted the survey after House Minority Leader Kevin McCarthy, R-Calif., claimed in a letter to House Speaker Nancy Pelosi, D-Calif., earlier this month that “roughly 75% of House members have been fully vaccinated, or will be by the end of this week.”
 McCarthy did not specify how he obtained that estimate.

 The 155 lawmakers who responded “yes” to States Newsroom account for 65% of the total lawmakers from the states surveyed.
 Breaking it down by chamber, 61% of the House lawmakers from those states responded that they have been vaccinated, and 84% of senators.
 Additional members may have been vaccinated already among those who declined to answer.